jaykobak/decentralized-prediction-market/README.md

 markdown
-# ForesightX
+# Foresight

 **Predict Tomorrow, Today.**

 ForesightX is a decentralized multi-sector prediction market where users trade on the outcomes of future events across **Business, Crypto, Sports, Technology, and Politics**.
-By leveraging blockchain technology, ForesightX ensures **fairness, transparency, and tokenized rewards** for accurate predictions.
+By leveraging blockchain technology, Foresight ensures **fairness, transparency, and tokenized rewards** for accurate predictions.

 ---